 Segmental instability means that the vertebral bones within a spinal segment move more than they should.
 This movement can develop if the disc or the facet joints have degenerated and the neuromuscular system wasn’t able to adequately compensate.
-Usually the supporting ligaments around the vertebrae have also been stretched over time, and fail to support the joint as it normally would.
+Usually the supporting ligaments around the vertebrae have also stretched over time, and fail to support the joint as it normally would.

 One form of segmental instability is a condition called spondylolisthesis, where one vertebral body begins to slip forward over the one below it.
-Evidently when a vertebral body slips too far forward it can cause problems.
-Firstly, slipping of a vertebrae can lead to mechanical pain simply because the structures of the spine move around more than they should and they can become inflamed.
-The extra movement can also cause nerve pain symptoms if the spinal nerves are pressured as a result of the extra movement.
-This is common in young athletes like gymnasts that train hard without ideal efficiency while their skeleton is immature.
-Spondylolisthesis can be a condition people are born with that doesn’t present until adulthood, or can occur from repetitive microtrauma or a larger sudden trauma.
+When a vertebral body slips too far forward it can cause lower back problems.
+Firstly, slipping of a vertebra can lead to mechanical pain simply because the structures of the spine move around too much and become inflamed.
+The abnormal movement can also cause nerve pain symptoms if the spinal nerves are squeezed during movement.
+This is common in young athletes such as gymnasts who train hard without ideal efficiency or proper mechanics while their skeleton is immature.
+In addition, some people are born with spondylolisthesis that doesn’t present until adulthood.
+This condition may also occur due to repetitive microtrauma or serious sudden trauma.

 Symptoms from low back problems vary.
 The pain or symptoms they experience depend on a person's overall health condition, which structures are being affected, and many other factors like stress, sleep, diet, mood and their beliefs about their pain or condition.
 Some of the more common symptoms of low back problems are:

-- low back pain
+- Low back pain

-- pain spreading into the buttocks and thighs
+- Pain spreading into the buttocks and thighs

-- pain radiating from the buttock to the foot
+- Pain radiating from the buttock to the foot

-- back stiffness and reduced range of motion
+- Back stiffness and reduced range of motion

-- muscle weakness in the hip, thigh, leg, or foot
+- Muscle weakness in the hip, thigh, leg, or foot

-- sensory changes (numbness, prickling, or tingling) in the leg, foot, or toes
+- Sensory changes (numbness, prickling, or tingling) in the leg, foot, or toes

 In some rare cases, symptoms may involve changes in bowel or bladder function.
 These symptoms are caused by a large disc herniation or tumor that pushes straight back into the spinal canal and puts pressure on the nerves that go to the bowel and bladder.
 In addition to loss of control of the bowel and bladder, the pressure on these nerves may cause symptoms of low back pain, pain running down the back of both legs, and numbness or tingling in the saddle/genitalia area.
 Pressure on these nerves is considered a medical emergency as it can lead to permanent paralysis of the bowel and bladder.
 This condition is called cauda equina syndrome.
 Immediate surgery to remove pressure from the nerves is required.